riccardocalligaro/flutter-showcase/gioco/README.md

 This type can be used to represent any two types at the same time and it's just perfect for error handling, where L is the Failure and R is the Question.
 This way, the Failures don't have their own special "error flow" like exceptions do.
 They will get handled as any other data without using try/catch.

 ### Libraries
-- Audioplayers: play the custom sfx
+- `Audioplayers`: play the custom sfx
-- Dartz: Functional programming to dart
+- `Dartz`: Functional programming to dart
-- Get it: Simple service locator
+- `Get it`: Simple service locator
-- Google Fonts: Fantastic google package to bring google fonts to flutter
+- `Google Fonts`: Fantastic google package to bring google fonts to flutter
-- Shared preferences: Save the user high score
+- `Shared preferences`: Save the user high score

 ## Flutter

 ### Custom painter

 With CustomPainter, Flutter gives you access to low-level graphics painting.
 I used this class to implement my custom game graphics (the divided parts circle).

 To implement a custom painter, you either subclass or implement this interface.
 CustomPaint subclasses must implement the paint and shouldRepaint methods, and may optionally also implement the hitTest and shouldRebuildSemantics methods, and the semanticsBuilder getter.